 I was speechless.
 Literally – as I was not allowed to speak.
 I could only send little text messages via the closed online question platform.
 I was unable to see the feedback from other online participants.

-For years health providers have repeated the same message over and over: if you want to make eHealth successful please take us with you.
+For years health providers have repeatedly said, if you want to make eHealth a success please take us with you.

 The government is talking about new incentive payments to practices, ‘refreshed’ training programs and opt-out instead of opt-in, but there is little mention about improvements that make health providers want to use the PCEHR (now called ‘My Health Record’).

-I find it concerning is that the current plan only encourages uploading of documents.
+It is concerning is that the current plan mainly encourages uploading of documents.
 What should be facilitated is safe and more efficient care for our patients.
 At the moment it seems to be all about the number of uploads to the system.
 I cannot help but wonder what higher level performance indicators are at work here.

 It is no surprise that the government failed again to enlist support from the profession.
 In its submission to the Department of Health, the RACGP wrote: